coollabsio/documentation-coolify/docs/builds/packs/dockerfile.md

 <br />

-Dockerfile build packs include step-by-step instructions to build a Docker image that Coolify uses to deploy your application or website.
+Dockerfile includes step-by-step instructions to build a Docker image that Coolify uses to deploy your application or website.

-With Dockerfile, you have complete control over how your application is built and deployed on Coolify.
+The Dockerfile build pack allows you to use your own Dockerfile to deploy your application, you have complete control over how your application is built and deployed on Coolify.

 ## How to use Dockerfile?